xuankimtran/docs-1/pages/katalon-testcloud/integrate-testcloud-with-testops.md

 All users who belong to a TestOps organization can now use Katalon TestCloud (trial period).

+Follow the guidelines below to run tests in a TestCloud environment.

-> Notes:
+> Requirements:
 >
-> We currently do not support Kobiton integration.

-Follow the guidelines below to run tests in a TestCloud environment.
+> Kobiton integration must be disabled.
+You can toggle **Kobiton** off in advanced settings.
+See: [Advanced settings](https://docs.katalon.com/katalon-analytics/docs/create-plan.html#advanced-settings).

 ## Run tests in public domains with TestCloud